chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/04-Insecure-Design/Readme.md

 <p align="center">+++++++++</p>

-**Insecure design** refers to flaws in the foundation or logic of a web application that create security weaknesses.
-It’s not about coding mistakes or misconfigurations, rather about poor planning or missing safeguards built into the system from the beginning.
+An **Insecure Design** is a web application vulnerability that refers to flaws in the foundation or logic of a web application that create security weaknesses.
+It’s not about coding mistakes or misconfigurations, but rather about poor planning or missing safeguards built into the system from the beginning.

 It’s like building a house without locks on the doors.
 The locks were never broken, but no one ever thought to add them in the first place.